shabaz123/waveminer/README.md

 Building the Wave Miner
 -----------------------

-Nearly all parts are through-hole, so it is easy to solder.
+Nearly all parts are through-hole, so it is easy to solder, since the main part (the DSP module) is ready-made.
 The few surface mount parts are large and mostly optional.
 The ferrite choke is hand-wound, but if you don't have the parts (ferrite core and ~ 0.2mm diameter enamelled copper wire) then you could just put a wire short on the PCB.

 Plug four jumpers to allow the two channels of input and two channels of output signals to get to the connectors.
 Plug a fifth jumper to select the power source (for instance select the Pi setting, so that the Pi powers the Wave Miner board).